Diet Plans

 5. What are some good ways to eat raw sugar snap peas?

-Raw sugar snap peas can be eaten in a variety of ways.
+You can eat raw sugar snap peas in a variety of ways.
 You can eat them simple, dip them in hummus or ranch dressing, or mix them into salads for added crunch.
 They are also ideal for packing in lunchboxes as a nutritious snack.

 Related Articles